forestgrape/coronavirus/2_biological/coronavirus.md

 #### Virion Priming

 Coronaviruses virions usually need to be primed before they bind to cell or initiate cell fusion.
 Since:
-* The spike are like springs and have stored energy by which a coronavirus virion can induce cell fusion but without metabolism virions can't reload the spikes.
+* Target Cell Selection:
-* For survival of the virus line it is important that most virions infect useful cells.
+  *  Without metabolism virions can't reload the spikes (The spike are like springs and have stored energy by which a coronavirus virion can induce cell fusion) -> release the energy only on infectable cells.
-* The targeting cell is ideally a little away from the originating cell to make targeting for the immune system more difficult.
+  * For survival of the virus entity it is best if virions infect useful cells i.e. cells which support virus replication or cells otherwise useful to infect e.g. immune cells can be infected such they don't fight the viruses infecting other cells.

-The spikes proteins are the only part by which coronavirus virions interact with the environment, so the spike need to be primed.
-There can be several priming steps, each setting the spike to a next state.
+  * The target cell to infect is ideally not next to the originating cell to make targeting for the immune system more difficult.

-> ##### Spike Priming
+* Masking: Priming enables coronaviruses to hide functional parts e.g. the receptor binding or the fusion domains, just become exposed once primed.
+This protects this parts from damage and recognition by the immune system.

-> *Spike priming* means the spike is set to a state ready for the next step in the [cell entry process](#cell-entry).
+Coronavirus virions interact with the environment mainly though the spikes, so the spike need to be primed.
+There can be several priming steps ahead or during the [cell entry process](#cell-entry).

 ##### Plant Seeds to Virions